ftc9899/tournament-sim/DETAILS.md

 #### Simulate the Qualification Matches

 After a match schedule has been created, an alliance's score in a given match is calculated by summing the scoring potential of both teams.
 To simulate the real-life variance of a team's score from match to match, each team's score in a given match is varied by ±10%.
 When the winner and loser of a match have been determined, RP and TBP are assigned accordingly.
-For the 'OPR' TBP method, the team's scoring potential (without variance) is added after each match.
+(Note: for the 'OPR' TBP method, the team's scoring potential (without variance) is added after each match.)

 ## Results